2023 East Timorese parliamentary election: Background

 Presidential elections were held on 19 March 2022.
 Incumbent Francisco Guterres sought election to a second term.
 As none of the presidential nominees received at least 50% of the cast votes, a runoff was held on 19 April 2022, between the top two candidates, José Ramos-Horta and Guterres.
 Ramos-Horta won the runoff with 62.1% of the total votes cast.
 The election marked the first time that someone had been re-elected to the East Timorese presidency (albeit to a non-consecutive term), as well as the second time that an incumbent president had been defeated – after the 2012 election, when Ramos-Horta was eliminated in the first round.
-Former President José Ramos-Horta came out of retirement as he stated that incumbent president Francisco “Lu-Olo” Guterres had violated the constitution.
+Former President José Ramos-Horta came out of retirement as he stated that incumbent president Francisco "Lú-Olo" Guterres had violated the constitution.
 Guterres had previously refused to swear in several ministers from Ramos-Horta's party on the grounds that they were currently undergoing legal investigations over corruption.
 Ramos-Horta stated that in the event of winning the presidential election, he would potentially dissolve parliament and call for new elections.
 Ramos-Horta, who always sought a balance between the political parties in his speeches, remained vague in his comments on his post-election plans.
 Ramos-Horta ran on a platform of poverty reduction, increasing healthcare services for mothers and children, as well as increasing job creation.
 He also stated that he wanted to try and improve communication across the governing political parties for the purposes of increasing stability.
-In addition, Ramos-Horta stated his intention on working with the government to address supply chain issues from the ongoing COVID-19 pandemic and war in Ukraine.
+In addition, Ramos-Horta stated his intention on working with the government to address supply chain issues from the ongoing COVID-19 pandemic and Russian invasion of Ukraine.
 After his victory over incumbent Guterres, Ramos-Horta declared that he would support the VIII government until the end of its mandate.

 In November 2022, Ramos-Horta had initially set the regular new elections for parliament for 20 February 2023.
 But a discussion then broke out about the exact timing and convenience of the election date.
 Finally, President Ramos-Horta announced 21 May as the election date.
 This would allow the final results to be announced in June and the new parliament to take office at the same time as the parliamentarians for the 2018 legislature which then on was 12 June (the new government was sworn in on 21 June).
-In addition, the 2024 national budget could be passed in time, which would avoid various problems, and the ASEAN summit will be held in September to admit East Timor as an official member.
+In addition, the 2024 national budget could be passed in time, which would avoid various problems, and the ASEAN summit will be held in September to admit Timor-Leste as an official member.
 Fretilin had proposed a date in the second half of the year.